Alcohol Use and Mesothelioma

 - Wanted to cut back on drinking more than once, but couldn’t

-Symptoms of withdrawal after the effects of alcohol wear off are also a sign that someone may be abusing alcohol.
+Symptoms of withdrawal after the effects of alcohol wear off are also a sign that someone may be suffering from alcoholism.
 Alcohol withdrawal symptoms include:

 - Trouble sleeping